open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/modules/greenplum_fdw.html.md

 ## <a id="topic_reg"></a>Installing and Registering the Module

 The `greenplum_fdw` module is installed when you install Greenplum Database.
-Before you can use this FDW, you must register the `greenplum_fdw` extension in each database in the source Greenplum Database cluster in which you plan to use it:
+Before you can use this FDW, you must register the `greenplum_fdw` extension in each database in the local Greenplum Database cluster in which you plan to use it:

 ```
 CREATE EXTENSION greenplum_fdw;